 Legal losses keep coming for Biden's student loan relief plan

-Another appeals court rejected President Biden's student loan relief on Wednesday, marking the latest legal setback in his effort to forgive up to $20,000 in debt.
+Another appeals court rejected President Biden's bid to reinstate his student debt plan on Wednesday, marking the latest legal setback in the administration's effort to forgive up to $20,000 in debt.

 Before the legal troubles, the Education Department approved about 16 million applications, those borrowers will see that debt discharged if and when the program overcomes the legal hurdles.

 Federal loan payments have been on pause more or less since the COVID-19 pandemic began in early 2020, and the administration plans to keep it that way as the legal challenges to student loan relief play out.
-If the plan is allowed to go forward, payments will resume 60 days later; if not, bill start coming due after June 30, 2023.
+If the plan is allowed to go forward, or if the courts put a final stop to it, payments will resume 60 days later; if not, bills start coming due after June 30, 2023.

 Copyright 2022 NPR.
 To see more, visit https://www.npr.org.